L0w1y/DispersionAndMathExpectationSearcher/README.md

-# Math Expression and Dispersion searcher
+# Math Expectation and Dispersion searcher

 ## How it works?
 > At the beginning, after starting the program - it will ask you to set the number of columns,